Breaking into civic tech

 General tips

-1. Build your own mental model of the civic tech ecosystem, and stay up to date.
-For me, in the pre-Elon days, Twitter was an invaluable resource to see who was working with who, who was hiring, and what people were talking about.
-I’ve since migrated my Twitter activity to Threads, but if you are still active there, check out this list of suggested accounts to follow.
+Build your own mental model of the civic tech ecosystem, and stay up to date.
+Twitter used to be an invaluable resource to see who was working with who, who was hiring, and what people were talking about.
+I’ve since migrated most of my activity to Bluesky and would encourage those on the platform to check out Cyd Harrell’s starter pack of suggested accounts to follow.
 Lurking and/or using a burner account is just as valid—no posting necessary.
 Subscribing to and skimming newsletters from public interest tech organizations (see below) is another great way to track developments passively.

 Books